Stock events for Starbucks Corp. (SBUX)

 Ownership

-Starbucks Corporation is a publicly owned company with institutional investors holding over 86% of its outstanding shares in late 2025.
-The largest institutional shareholders include The Vanguard Group, Capital Research Global Investors, BlackRock, Inc., Capital World Investors and State Street Corp.
-Top individual shareholders include Brian Niccol, Brady Brewer, and Cathy Smith.
-Mellody L. Hobson owns 728,620 shares, representing 0.06% of the company, and company insiders collectively own 0.09% of the company's stock.
+Institutional investors hold a significant majority of Starbucks' stock, owning over 86% of outstanding shares in late 2025.
+The largest institutional shareholders include The Vanguard Group, Capital Research Global Investors, Capital World Investors, BlackRock, and State Street.
+Top individual shareholders as of December 2025 include Brian Niccol, Brady Brewer, and Cathy Smith.

 Ask Our Expert AI Analyst